Clayton-Roberts/Clayton-Roberts/README.md

 # Hi! 👋

-My name is Clay Roberts and I am a PhD Candidate at the Institute of Astronomy, University of Cambridge. 🔭 Born and raised in Vermont but living/working/studying in the UK for more than 8 years. 🍁🇬🇧
+My name is Clay Roberts and I am a PhD Candidate at the Institute of Astronomy, University of Cambridge. 🔭 Born and raised in Vermont and living/working/studying in the UK for more than 8 years. 🍁🇬🇧

 ### 🔬 Research interests